Upstatement/quickshare/README.md

 `data-url="http://url"`

 The url to share.
-The default is `window.location.href`, the current window location, although it is highly recommended to override this value as it is better to have a descriptive, permanent url used when sharing on social media.
+The default is the value of `window.location.href`, the current window's url, although it is highly recommended to override this value as it is better to have a descriptive, permanent url used when sharing on social media.

 ##### Title

 `data-title="title"`

 The title of the content to share.
 This field is not always used by every service but it is recommended that it is defined.
+The default is `Sharing: `.

 ##### Target

 `target="value"`

-This is a link tag attribute as [defined by W3C](http://www.w3schools.com/tags/att_a_target.asp) and defines how the link will be opened by the browser (eg in a new window/tab).
+This is a link tag attribute as [defined by W3C](http://www.w3schools.com/tags/att_a_target.asp) and tells the browser how the link should be opened (eg in a new window/tab).
 The possible relevant values for the attribute are:

 * `_blank` - open link in new window or tab
-* `_self` - open link in same window (default)-
+* `_self` - open link in same window (default)

----

 ###Twitter

 `data-service="twitter"`

-To share content on Twitter, Twitter exposes an endpoint to compose a tweet using the user's current logged-in account.
+To share content on Twitter, Twitter exposes an endpoint to compose a tweet using the user's current logged-in account, with a fully customisible message.

 ####Attributes